Toward Automated Robustness Evaluation of Mathematical Reasoning: Experiments

 \subsection{Main Results}

 We show the performance of \mname on GSM8K and MATH-500 across various target LLMs in Table~\ref{tab:main_results}.
-With the exception of Qwen2.5-7B-Instruct and Qwen2.5-Math-7B-Instruct, all models achieve a TFR exceeding 60\% on both benchmarks, including the reasoning LLM, demonstrating that our method effectively identifies the robustness issues associated with LLMs.
+All models achieve a TFR exceeding 60\% on both benchmarks, except for Qwen2.5-Math-7B-Instruct.
+This demonstrates that our method effectively identifies robustness issues associated with LLMs. \hyt{To further validate that these failures are driven by our adversarial perturbations rather than the repeated sampling, we provide a detailed controlled experiment in Appendix~\ref{sec:appendix_randomness}.
+We also illustrate in Appendix~\ref{sec:iterative} how rewritten queries evolve over multiple iterations to produce successful adversarial variants.}

 Comparing different target LLMs, we observe that LLMs with lower VAcc tend to exhibit larger TFR values.
 This finding suggests that LLMs with superior performance are generally more robust.
 Comparing the two datasets, non-reasoning LLMs demonstrate significantly better performance on GSM8K than on MATH-500, primarily due to the higher difficulty of MATH-500.
-In terms of robustness, we find that most LLMs are more robust on GSM8K compared to MATH-500, indicating that LLMs tend to demonstrate reduced robustness when faced with more challenging problems.
-Notably, DeepSeek-R1 performs comparably on both datasets in all metrics, primarily because it is a reasoning model that excels at addressing challenging problems.
-For the metric $\Delta$Acc, DeepSeek-R1 achieves the highest $\Delta$Acc among all evaluated LLMs across both benchmarks.
-This finding suggests that robustness testing can significantly hinder the problem-solving capabilities of reasoning models.
-Furthermore, it underscores the increasing importance of examining robustness issues in the context of the emerging era of reasoning models.
+In terms of robustness, we find that most LLMs are more robust on GSM8K compared to MATH-500, indicating that LLMs tend to demonstrate reduced robustness when faced with more challenging problems. \hyt{Notably, DeepSeek-R1-Distill-LLaMA-8B performs competitively across all metrics on both datasets, primarily because it is a reasoning model that excels at addressing challenging problems.
+However, it exhibits the highest $\Delta$Acc among all evaluated LLMs, suggesting that robustness perturbations significantly disrupt the problem-solving capabilities of reasoning models.} \hyt{Consequently, we extend our evaluation to stronger reasoning models on AIME2025 in Section~\ref{sec:aime_analysis} and demonstrate the framework's generalizability to other domains in Section~\ref{sec:other_domains}.}

-Our framework can also be applied to robustness evaluation in other domains beyond mathematical reasoning.
-Details of these additional evaluations can be found in the \textit{Broad Applicability to Other Domains} of Section~\ref{sec:other_domains}.